NOTE:

 away from other, similar

-groups is in
+groups is in their

-their use of vocals -
+use of vocals - unlike

-unlike other surf/drag
+other surf/drag groups,

-groups, the Hondells
+the Hondells were

 primarilly a vocal